metinogurlu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 30: August 19, 2020

+**Today's Progress**: Built 2 new components today and started to thirth one 👌🏻

+**Thoughts:** Working more complex components and react features is cool but little bit challenging

 ### Day 29: August 18, 2020

 **Today's Progress**: Worked more with components in #react and #figma today.
 I used CSS Modules with SCSS, SVG icons and CSS Grid.